 Animals and treasured pets also figure into the mix on occasion.
-Aside from his own fictional wonderland found in the Short Tales Collection, my late pooch Foofer also makes an appearance in The Keeper's Journal where he is discovered abandoned by Jamie Page.
+Aside from his own fictional wonderland found in the Short Tales Collection, my late pooch Foofer makes an appearance in The Keeper's Journal where he is discovered abandoned by Jamie Page.
 Jamie, who is also a veterinarian, adopts Foofer.
 The two become inseparable, exemplifying the master and devoted canine relationship.
 There is more to Foofer's seemingly casual presence in the book, which is scant when compared to the unfolding human drama in the storyline.
-Foofer is Jamie's vigilant protector in Hearts Desires, where he distrusts his master's new friend Jack Sansovino with spot-on canine instinct.
-However, Foofer's true purpose becomes quite clear in Megan's Legacy, the final book in the "Collective Obsessions Saga."
-My cat Kiki also appears in Megan's Legacy, where she is found abandoned by the main character Megan Larkin.
-Kiki is mentioned fleetingly throughout the book, but she is part of the dramatic saga finale albeit in subtle fashion.
+Foofer is Jamie's vigilant protector in Hearts Desires, where he distrusts his master's new friend, Jack Sansovino, with spot-on canine instinct.
+However, Foofer's true purpose becomes quite clear in Megan's Legacy.
+My late cat Kiki also appears in Megan's Legacy, where she is found abandoned by the main character, Megan Larkin.
+Kiki is mentioned fleetingly throughout the book, but she is part of the dramatic saga albeit in subtle fashion.